idaholab/moose/framework/doc/content/syntax/FunctorMaterials/index.md

 and call other functors on-the-fly as well, do not require dependency ordering.

 All functor materials support caching in some capacity.
 This can avoid expensive material property computations, but is disabled by default due to the potential memory cost.
-The reader is referred to the [Functors caching documentation](syntax/Functors/index.md#caching)
+The reader is referred to the [Functors caching documentation](syntax/Functors/index.md#caching).

 !alert warning
-Functor materials are generally **NOT** compatible with regular materials, as regular material properties **CANNOT** be used in lieu of functor material properties.
-Functor material properties can only be used as regular material properties using a [MaterialFunctorConverter.md] to process them.
+Functor material properties and regular material properties are generally **NOT** compatible with each other.
+Functor material properties can only be used as regular material properties using a
+[MaterialFunctorConverter.md] to process them.

-Functor materials can be created within the `[FunctorMaterials]` block, and currently the `[Materials]` block as well, but that syntax will be deprecated.
+Functor materials are created within the `[FunctorMaterials]` block.

 !alert note
-If a Functor is reported as missing by the simulation, and it was supposed to be created by a `FunctorMaterial`, you may use the [!param](/Debug/SetupDebugAction/show_functors) to get more information about what functors were created and requested.
+If a Functor is reported as missing by the simulation, and it was supposed to be created by a `FunctorMaterial`, you may use the [!param](/Debug/SetupDebugAction/show_functors) parameter to get more information about what functors were created and requested.

 ## Developing with functor materials

-Functor material properties are properties that are evaluated on-the-fly.
-E.g. they can be viewed as functions of the current location in space (and time).
-Functor material properties provide several overloads of the `operator()` method for different "geometric quantities".
-One example of a "geometric quantity" is based around an element, e.g. for an `FVElementalKernel`, the value of a functor material property in a cell-averaged sense can be obtained by the syntax

-- `_foo(makeElemArg(_current_elem), determineState())`

-where here `_foo` is a functor data member of the kernel, `makeElemArg` is a helper routine for creating a functor element-based spatial argument, and `determineState()` is a helper routine for determining the correct time state to evaluate at, e.g. the current time for an implicit kernel and the old time for an explicit kernel.
+### Evaluating functors

+See the [Functor system documentation](syntax/Functors/index.md#using-functors) for information on how to retrieve a functor material property value in a kernel, boundary condition, ... even another functor material property.

+### Creating functor material properties

 The functor material property system introduces APIs slightly different from the traditional material property system for declaring/adding and getting properties.
 To add a functor property: